microsoft/WSL-DistroLauncher/README.md

   The distro launcher is comprised of two Visual Studio projects - `launcher` and `DistroLauncher-Appx`.
 The `launcher` project builds the actual executable that is run when a user launches the app.
 The `DistroLauncher-Appx` builds the appx with all the correctly scaled resources and other dependencies for the Windows Store.
 Code changes will happen in the `launcher` project (under `DistroLauncher/`).
 Any manifest changes are going to happen in the `DistroLauncher-Appx` project (under `DistroLauncher-Appx/`).

 ## Getting Started
+  1. Generate a test certificate.
+Open `DistroLauncher-Appx/MyDistro.appxmanifest`, select the Packaging tab, select Choose Certificate, click the Configure Certificate drop down and select Create test certificate.
-  1. First, pick a _Name_ for your distro.
+  2. Pick a _Name_ for your distro.
 WSL will use this as a key to identify this version of your distro - so please try to make it unique! **This name should not change from one version of your app to the next.**
   Set this _name_ in `DistroLauncher.cpp`, by modifying the `DISTRIBUTION_NAME` #define.
-  2. Modify `InstallDistribution` in `DistroLauncher.cpp` to set up the initial configuration of your distro.
+  3. Modify `InstallDistribution` in `DistroLauncher.cpp` to set up the initial configuration of your distro.
       - We have provided a sample for setting up a default user on an Ubuntu based system.
 This code should be modified to work appropriately on your distro.
-  3. Add an icon (.ico) and logo (.png) to the `/images` directory.
+  4. Add an icon (.ico) and logo (.png) to the `/images` directory.
 The logo will be used in the Start Menu and the taskbar for your launcher, and the icon will appear on the console window.
       - The icon must be named `icon.ico`.
-  4. Pick the name you'd like to make this distro callable by from the command line.
+  5. Pick the name you'd like to make this distro callable by from the command line.
 For the rest of the README I'll be using `mydistro` or `mydistro.exe`. **This is the name of your executable** and should be unique.
-  5. Make sure to change the name of the project in the `DistroLauncher-Appx/DistroLauncher-Appx.vcxproj` file to the name of your executable we picked in step 5.
+  6. Make sure to change the name of the project in the `DistroLauncher-Appx/DistroLauncher-Appx.vcxproj` file to the name of your executable we picked in step 5.
 By default, the lines should look like:

   ``` xml
   <PropertyGroup Label="Globals">